-Using latest technologies like computer modelling or simulations has proven to be very effective.
+Using the latest technologies like computer modeling or simulations has proven to be very effective.
 It allows to identify the defects and fix them in the early stages of the product development stages.

 Preventative measures for the factory include making sure that all operating machinery is functioning perfectly.
-For the designer it means checking that the factory has high manufacturing standards.
-A company can learn that by travelling to the factory, communicating with manufacturers and seeing their samples in real life.
-Make sure to check even the smallest things like the quality of finishing, they usually define how the particular factory is commited to producing high quality products.
+For the designer, it means checking that the factory has high manufacturing standards.
+A company can learn that by traveling to the factory, communicating with manufacturers, and seeing their samples in real life.
+Make sure to check even the smallest things like the quality of finishing, they usually define how the particular factory is committed to producing high-quality products.

-Correct garment measurements and dimensions are main aspects of garment quality control.
-Because fit and comfort of a piece of clothing is a main factor for most consumers.
+Correct garment measurements and dimensions are the main aspects of garment quality control.
+Because fit and comfort of a piece of clothing is the main factor for most consumers.

 Looking for an online solution to manage your clothing prouction?